51Degrees/documentation/src/examples/devicedetection/gettingstartedweb/cloud.md

 There are many different ways to use the pipeline.
 Rather that creating examples for every scenario, we have used the following table where possible when creating the 'getting started' examples.
-You can mix and match elements from different examples in order to match your use-case.
+You can mix and match elements from different examples in order to match your use case.

 |            | Console             | Web                 |
 |------------|---------------------|---------------------|